microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

     1. Leave all other settings to their defaults.

 1. When you are ready, click on **Review + Create** and then **Create** to start the deployment.
 Monitor the deployment until it is successful.
-It should finish in around 8-10 minutes (mileage can vary).
+It should finish in around 8-10 minutes (the exact time can vary).

 ### Answers for the exercises